MarkZaidi/QuASI/README.md

   - Does it successfully align and deconvolve H&E and DAB images? - yes to align, deconv is pending
   - Is it able to align based on annotations alone? - yes
   - Can it align largest image? (and at 1x downsample factor) - yes, but bug with writing image rotated on import
+  - select what channel(s) to align based on
 - Bugs
   - when aligning an image set where one of the non-reference images has been rotated on import, ometiff gets somewhat corrupted during writing, more likely at lower downsample factors.
 Create a sample project containing the OS sample images (os-3 ndpi from the hosting server), post on forum